jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

   >That sucks.
 You don't have to live like this.
 Waiting on hold, getting caught by the fine-print, being micro-managed by eight different bosses.
 All that's bullshit.
 We can fight back.
 My friends and I invent new tools so we can live a simpler, fairer, healthier, greener, life.
 And we need your help... because it's our own ruling philosophy holding us back.

-And when the regular person asks what they heck you're talking about, you can tell them to read Techvolution; a new political philosophy to help the world realize how you've empowered workers, creators, contributors, i.e. _the people_ willing to step up and not be left behind in a world you've only started to change.
+And when the regular person asks what they heck you're talking about, you can tell them to read Techvolution.
+A new political philosophy to help the world realize how you've empowered workers, creators, contributors, i.e. _the people_ willing to step up, and not be left behind in a world you've only started to change.

 ## Cutscene 1

 Currently, when you phone a call-centre everything is recorded.
 The company has access to the recording, you don't.
 Likewise, when the employee starts and ends their workday is also recorded.
-Management automaticaly has access to these timesheets, and the employee doesn't.
+Management automaticaly has access to these timesheets, the employee doesn't.

 Access to things like phone recordings and timesheets are "gates".
 They give power to one person over the other; customers can't confirm what was agreed to on the last phone call, and employees can be grilled for a long lunch, while unpaid overtime is easily forgotten by the same manager.

 Lopsided balance of power lets customers and employees be taken advantage of.

 The greatness of open-source is two fold.
 First it sets a great example because it trusts everyone with all information; why restrict anything from persons involved?
-And second, since open-source technology is owned by _the people_, we can empower ourselves with tools that we think big companies can only have, like phone transcriptions and timesheets.
+And second, since open-source technology is owned by _the people_, we can empower ourselves with tools that we wrongly think only big companies can have, like phone transcriptions and timesheets.

 Busting open these "gates" advances the world.
 It equalizes the balance of power and fosters collaboration.
 We have the technology to do this now.
 We just need the people to demand it.